Gregwar/Image/README.md

 * `fillBackground($bg=0xffffff)`: fills the background of a transparent image to the 'bg' color

+* `fixOrientation()`: return the image rotated and flipped using image exif information

 * `html($title = '', $type = 'jpg')`: return the `<img ... />` tag with the cache image

 * `flip($flipVertical, $flipHorizontal)`: flips the image in the given directions.
 Both params are boolean and at least one must be true.